Louvre Museum: Tickets

 • Graphic Arts

-The Louvre dates back to the 12th century when it was built by Philip II as a fortress.
-It then underwent various renovations over the centuries and became a royal palace in the 16th century.
+The Louvre building dates back to the 12th century when it was built by King Philip II as a fortress.
+It then had various renovations over the centuries and became a royal palace in the 16th century.
+During the French Revolution it was converted into a museum and was officially opened to the public in 1793 when it started to display the royal art collection, as well as other pieces which included some controversial confiscated artworks!

-The collection is vast and includes works by the likes of Da Vinci, Michelangelo & Rembrandt, amongst others and includes sculptures, paintings, decorative arts and archaeological artefacts with some of the world’s most famous pieces on display including:
+The Louvre collection is vast and covers ancient civilisations through to 19th century across 3 wings, the Denon Wing, the Richelieu Wing and the Sully Wing.
+It has works by the likes of Da Vinci, Michelangelo & Rembrandt and others and includes sculptures, paintings, decorative arts and archaeological artefacts, with some of the world’s most famous pieces on display including:

 Popular Attractions